nschiermeier/nschiermeier.github.io/blog/posts/first-four-weeks.md

 Because of this, this post might also take a while to write.
 I have to remember everything and go bakc through my notes, so it mightt take a bit to fully finish.
 Luckily my midterms are right around now, so maybe while reviewing I will type up what I learned.
 Also, probably no pictures for this one, just due to the nature of it being so long and different already.
 I hope to incorporate pictures into the future entries, however.

+In STATS 210, we went over basic statistical concepts, such as assumptions of a linear model and what it means to be an unbiased estimator.
+We also went over some of the most important parts of linear regression, those being Sums of Squares, which appear a lot in this class.
+In specific, there are two types: Sum of Squares Regression, (**SSR**) and Sum of Squares Error (**SSR**). \
+SSR is variation explained by predictors, and SSE is error that cannot be explained by your model.
+The sums of these two yield Sum of Squares Total (**SST**).
+We also went over inference, some distributions, and hypothesis testing.

 ### Week 2